-In fact, there are some parts of the European Union, and this is especially true for English-speaking countries, where even a company like Nomad Capitalist wouldn’t be able to establish itself due to the restrictive nature of the visa application process of the host country.
+In fact, there are some parts of the European Union, and this is especially true for English-speaking countries, where even an recognized company wouldn’t be able to establish itself due to the restrictive nature of the visa application process of the host country.

-So, in this blog post, we’re going to tell you all about several countries where you can start a business and obtain an EU residence permit.
+So, let us tell you more about these countries where you can start a business and obtain an EU residence permit.

 Establishing a business in an EU country is one of the best ways to get EU residence.
 If you play your cards right and are willing to put in five years or more, depending on your chosen country, you can even become an EU national.